 What is FTP, and why do you need an FTP client?

-File Transfer Protocol (FTP) is a standard network protocol used to move computer files from one host to another through a TCP-based network, like the internet seamlessly.
+File Transfer Protocol (FTP) is a standard network protocol used to move computer files from one host to another seamlessly through a TCP-based network, like the Internet.

-While they are mostly preferred by web developers to make changes or upload files on their website servers (for instance, WordPress websites lack a built-in FTP client), you can also use it personally, especially for its faster transfer speed.
+While they are mostly preferred by web developers to make changes or upload files on their website servers (for instance, WordPress websites lack a built-in FTP client), you can also use them personally, especially for their faster transfer speed.

 Although FTP has evolved over the years into FTPS and SFTP, which are more reliable and secure, you can use an FTP client to form a quick connection to your website’s servers.
 If it supports SFTP or FTPS, switch to them.
 All our recommended FTP clients support SFTP as well.

-What factors to consider in an FTP client?
+What factors should be considered in an FTP client?

-First, you should prefer an FTP client available on both Windows and Mac, in case you are planning to switch from Mac to Windows in the future.
+First, you should prefer an FTP client available on both Windows and Mac if you plan to switch from Mac to Windows.
 We have created a list below to help you decide on an FTP client on Mac.

 - Cross-platform availability